anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As BRSKI-PRM uses the Agent Proximity Assertion (see {{agt_prx}}), the JSON RVR Data MUST also contain the following fields:

 * `assertion`: SHALL contain the value `agent-proximity` to indicate successful verification of the Agent Proximity Assertion (see {{agt_prx}}) by the registrar
-* `agent-sign-cert`: SHALL be a JSON array that contains the base64-encoded Registrar-Agent LDevID certificate as known by the registrar (see {{registrar_component}}) as the first item;
+* `agent-sign-cert`: SHALL be a JSON array that contains the base64-encoded Registrar-Agent EE certificate as possessed by the registrar (see {{registrar_component}}) as the first item;
   subsequent items MUST contain the corresponding certificate chain for verification at the MASA;
   the field is used for verification of the `agent-signed-data` field of the contained PVR